Cobalt: Occurrence

 The stable form of cobalt is produced in supernovae through the r-process.
 It comprises 0.0029% of the Earth's crust.
-Free cobalt (the native metal) is not found on Earth because of the oxygen in the atmosphere and the chlorine in the ocean.
-Both are abundant enough in the upper layers of the Earth's crust to prevent native metal cobalt from forming.
-Except as recently delivered in meteoric iron, pure cobalt in native metal form is unknown on Earth.
-The element has a medium abundance but natural compounds of cobalt are numerous and small amounts of cobalt compounds are found in most rocks, soils, plants, and animals.
+Except as recently delivered in meteoric iron, free cobalt (the native metal) is not found on Earth's surface because of its tendency to react with oxygen in the atmosphere.
+Small amounts of cobalt compounds are found in most rocks, soils, plants, and animals.
+In the ocean cobalt typically reacts with chlorine.

 In nature, cobalt is frequently associated with nickel.
 Both are characteristic components of meteoric iron, though cobalt is much less abundant in iron meteorites than nickel.
-As with nickel, cobalt in meteoric iron alloys may have been well enough protected from oxygen and moisture to remain as the free (but alloyed) metal, though neither element is seen in that form in the ancient terrestrial crust.
+As with nickel, cobalt in meteoric iron alloys may have been well enough protected from oxygen and moisture to remain as the free (but alloyed) metal.

 Cobalt in compound form occurs in copper and nickel minerals.
 It is the major metallic component that combines with sulfur and arsenic in the sulfidic cobaltite (CoAsS), safflorite (CoAs2), glaucodot ((Co,Fe)AsS), and skutterudite (CoAs3) minerals.
 The mineral cattierite is similar to pyrite and occurs together with vaesite in the copper deposits of Katanga Province.
 When it reaches the atmosphere, weathering occurs; the sulfide minerals oxidize and form pink erythrite ("cobalt glance": Co3(AsO4)2·8H2O) and spherocobaltite (CoCO3).

 Cobalt is also a constituent of tobacco smoke.
 The tobacco plant readily absorbs and accumulates heavy metals like cobalt from the surrounding soil in its leaves.
 These are subsequently inhaled during tobacco smoking.